 Study Abroad Program Overview

-Experience at one of Asia’s ultra-modern cities in its beautiful island setting.
-Outside the classroom, practice what you learn daily, interacting with locals while shopping, touring, or visiting sites of historic and modern interest in the cultural hub and capital, Taipei.
+Experience one of Asia’s ultra-modern cities in its beautiful island setting.
+Outside the classroom, practice what you learn daily, interacting with locals while touring, or visiting sites of historic and modern interest in the cultural hub and capital, Taipei.

 Students attend classes with international students.